GrzegorzGatkowski/Air_Pollution_Pipeline/README.md

 - Data Retrieval: Air quality data was retrieved from the Air Pollution API for the 100 Polish cities.
 - AQI Calculation: The AQI levels were calculated for each city based on the pollutant concentrations in the data using the AQI formula provided in the API documentation.
 - City Ranking: The cities were ranked based on their AQI levels, and the most polluted cities were identified.
-- Visualization: The results were visualized using charts and other visualization tools such as BigQuery, Prefect, or Google Looker.
+- Visualization: The results were visualized using Google Looker Studio.

 ## Dataset description